Paulo Henrique (footballer, born July 1996)

-Paulo Henrique de Oliveira Alves (born 25 July 1996), known as Paulo Henrique, is a Brazilian footballer who plays as right-back for Vasco da Gama, on loan from Atlético Mineiro.
+Paulo Henrique de Oliveira Alves (born 25 July 1996), known as Paulo Henrique, is a Brazilian footballer who plays as right-back for Vasco da Gama and the Brazil national team.

 Club career

 Londrina

-Paulo Henrique was born in Sete Barras, São Paulo, and was a Londrina youth graduate.
+Born in Sete Barras, São Paulo, Paulo Henrique is a Londrina youth graduate.
 He made his first team debut on 16 March 2016, starting in a 1–0 away win against Parauapebas for the year's Copa do Brasil.

 After being rarely used, Paulo Henrique served loans at Iraty, Operário Ferroviário, União Beltrão and Metropolitano.

 Atlético Tubarão

 On 1 August 2019, Paulo Henrique moved to Atlético Tubarão.
 He was an undisputed starter during the year's Copa Santa Catarina.

 Paraná

 On 10 January 2020, Paulo Henrique agreed to a deal with Série B side Paraná.
 After impressing with the club, he renewed his contract until December 2021 on 7 October.

 Juventude

 On 24 February 2021, Paulo Henrique was announced at Juventude, newly promoted to Série A. He made his top tier debut on 30 May, replacing Michel Macedo in a 2–2 away draw against Cuiabá.

 A backup to Michel Macedo during his first year, Paulo Henrique became a starter in the 2022 season, despite playing some matches as a right midfielder.